Best Decodo alternatives: real features & pricing

 Mid-market data engineering teams that have hit the ceiling on block rates or support response times with a shared-pool provider.
 The dedicated pool setup and named account manager model here are the practical fix.

-Bright Data is one of the best proxy providers in the market, used by 20,000+ organizations including Fortune 500 companies.
+Bright Data is a major player in the proxy market, used by 20,000+ organizations, including Fortune 500 companies.
 The network covers residential, datacenter, ISP, and mobile proxies, with a full data collection suite on top: scraping APIs, a Web Unlocker, a Scraping Browser, a SERP API, and pre-built downloadable datasets.

 Decodo's self-serve model works well at mid-market scale, but its scraping tools are narrower in scope.
 If your team has outgrown raw IP access or needs a compliance audit trail that goes beyond ISO 27001, Bright Data is the natural next step.